UBS slashes price target on 3M Company [MMM] – find out why.

 Sponsored

-3M Company represents 568.80 million in outstanding shares, while the company has a total market value of $67.77 billion with the latest information.
-MMM stock price has been found in the range of $122.26 to $127.19.
+“3M continues to focus on delivering for customers and shareholders in a challenging economic environment,” said 3M chairman and CEO Mike Roman.
+“We posted organic growth of 0.4 percent — versus our expectation of 1 to 3 percent — adjusted margins of 19.1 percent, and adjusted earnings of $2.28 per share.
+The slower-than-expected growth was due to rapid declines in consumer-facing markets – a dynamic that accelerated in December – along with significant slowing in China due to COVID-related disruptions.
+As demand weakened, we adjusted manufacturing output and controlled costs, which enabled us to improve inventory levels.

-If compared to the average trading volume of 2.78M shares, MMM reached a trading volume of 4193444 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Over the last 12 months, MMM stock dropped by -33.39%.
+The one-year 3M Company stock forecast points to a potential upside of 10.86.
+The average equity rating for MMM stock is currently 3.20, trading closer to a bullish pattern in the stock market.

-Here is what top equities market gurus are saying about 3M Company [MMM]:
+The market cap for the stock reached $62.40 billion, with 568.80 million shares outstanding and 535.21 million shares in the current float.
+Compared to the average trading volume of 2.86M shares, MMM stock reached a trading volume of 10252753 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 UBS have made an estimate for 3M Company shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on September 09, 2022.
 While these analysts kept the previous recommendation, Bernstein raised their target price to Mkt Perform.
 The new note on the price target was released on August 17, 2022, representing the official price target for 3M Company stock.
 Previously, the target price had yet another raise from $137 to $144, while Wells Fargo kept a Equal Weight rating on MMM stock.
 On July 27, 2022, analysts increased their price target for MMM shares from 126 to 131.

-3M Company [MMM] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -4.20.
-With this latest performance, MMM shares gained by 0.30% in over the last four-week period, additionally sinking by -7.10% over the last 6 months – not to mention a drop of -31.32% in the past year of trading.
+3M Company [MMM] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -9.16.
+With this latest performance, MMM shares dropped by -6.85% in over the last four-week period, additionally sinking by -14.26% over the last 6 months – not to mention a drop of -33.39% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and 3M Company [MMM] shares currently have an operating margin of +21.29 and a Gross Margin at +46.99.
 3M Company’s Net Margin is presently recorded at +16.75.